 After contemplating my question about the elements and Zen, Norman pointed me to an essay by Hakuin titled ‘Idle talk on a night boat‘.
 In this essay Hakuin shares his discovery of Introspective Meditation (Naikan) that is based on the five Chinese elements.
 This was taught to him by a mountain recluse called Hakuyu.
 Hakuin had sought him out to try and find a cure for his Zen sickness.
 While I am unsure how relevant this elemental meditation is to the Rinzai school today, its discovery is an important piece of the puzzle.
 If you would like to read the essay and other writings by Hakuin I would recommend Norman’s 2009 book ‘Hakuin’s Precious Mirror Cave.’

-The holy grail for a while has been to track down references to the five Buddhist elements in Zen – earth, water, fire, air and ether/space.
-The prevalence of Daruma imagery in Japan suggests the Zen links to the Indian tradition and teachings would be strong.
+For some time my holy grail has been to track down references to the five Buddhist elements in Zen – earth, water, fire, air and ether/space.
 The great elements (mahabhuta) are fundamental to early Buddhist teachings.
 For example, an exposition on the six elements was written around 2200 years ago in India.
 Bodhidharma had an exchange when choosing his successor about emptiness and the four elements (earth, air, fire and water – the other two are space and consciousness).
 I have also found references on Chan Buddhism that discuss the four and six Buddhist elements.
 Given their prevalence of the Buddhist elements in these precursors, you would expect to find them in Zen.
 Increasingly I am doing so, as described further below.

 There are different ways the five Buddhist elements can be represented, including in physical form.
-For example, five tiered pagodas – which represent the five Buddhist elements, are a well recognised feature of Buddhist temples in Japan.
-The catch here is that they are not found in Zen Buddhist complexes or individual temples (as illustrated in the temple layout in the book below).
-This was also the case in China – Edward L. Shaughnessy indicates that Chan Buddhism did not include worship in or around pagodas as part of their rituals.
+For example, five tiered pagodas – which represent the five Buddhist elements – are a well recognised feature of Buddhist temples in Japan.
+The interesting exception is Zen Buddhist complexes or individual temples where pagodas are not found.
+This was the case in China as well – Edward L. Shaughnessy writes that Chan Buddhism did not include worship in or around pagodas as part of their rituals.
 Elsewhere I have read that the stone lanterns in Zen gardens represent the five Buddhist elements.
 Further exploration is required on the design and architecture of Zen gardens and temples in relation to these elements.

-So why has it been a challenge to find explicit reference to the five Buddhist elements in the different writings available on Zen in Japan?
+So why has it been a challenge to find explicit reference to the five Buddhist elements in the different writings available in English on Zen in Japan?
 Gradually they are being revealed in a range of sources, especially in the early Zen teachings.
-I have yet to find however a comprehensive description of the five (four to six) Buddhist elements in Zen is available, like Adrian Snodgrass has written for Shingon Buddhism, I’d love to hear about it.
-My blog titled ‘The power of the five elements‘ shares some of my impressions of this esoteric Buddhist school founded by Kukai at the beginning of the Heian period (9th Century).
+I have yet to find however a comprehensive description of the Buddhist elements in Zen, like Adrian Snodgrass has written for Shingon Buddhism.
+If one exists I’d love to learn about it.
+My blog titled ‘The power of the five elements‘ shares some of my impressions of Shingon, the esoteric Buddhist school founded by Kukai at the beginning of the Heian period (9th Century).
 Unlike Zen, the Buddhist elements are up front and central in Shingon.

 “Someone asked, ― What are the four formless conditions‘?